What Causes Dental Implant Failure and How Frequent Is It?

 Fig. 1: Poor Implant Placement

 In Fig. 1, we see implants #13 and #14 that are positioned inadequately close because they were not predictably inserted using a surgical guide generated from the virtual planning.
 As a consequence, the implant abutment in #13 was not completely inserted, leaving a gap (fig. 1 yellow arrows) that can harbor bacteria and lead to peri-implantitis.
-Furthermore, the dental crown on implant #14 is over-contoured, making it difficult to clean and causing it to be more plaque retentive, which can cause peri-implant mucositis (gum inflammation), while implant #15 was not restorable.
+Additionally, the dental crown on implant #14 is over-contoured, making it difficult to clean and causing it to be more plaque retentive, which can cause peri-implant mucositis (gum inflammation), while implant #15 was not restorable.

 How Implant Specialists Determine the Ideal Positioning